noo-zh/ukey1-jquery-sdk-example/README.md

 # Working example for Ukey1 SDK plugin for jQuery

-This repository contains the working example for **[Ukey1 React SDK](https://github.com/asaritech/ukey1-jquery-sdk)**.
+This repository contains the working example for **[Ukey1 jQuery SDK](https://github.com/asaritech/ukey1-jquery-sdk)**.
 It's a playground for your tests.
 Enjoy.

 Note this example works only in browsers that support window.sessionStorage!